-The Transverse Rectus Abdominus Myocutaneous Flap (TRAM flap) is a more involved method of breast reconstruction that utilizes extra skin and soft tissue (fat) from the lower abdomen, along with one of the rectus abdominus muscles, to create a breast mound.
+The Transverse Rectus Abdominis Myocutaneous Flap (TRAM flap) is a more involved method of breast reconstruction that utilizes extra skin and soft tissue (fat) from the lower abdomen, along with one of the rectus abdominis muscles, to create a breast mound.
 Since this is living tissue, an adequate blood supply must be maintained.
-The blood supply is contained within the rectus abdominus muscle.
+The blood supply is contained within the rectus abdominis muscle.
 A synthetic mesh is placed over the area where the muscle was removed.
 This strengthens the abdominal wall and minimizes the chance of bulges.

 Nipple reconstruction can be performed at a second procedure along with any surgery to the unaffected breast to improve symmetry.

 Patients wishing to have this procedure must stop smoking six weeks prior to and six weeks following the surgery.
 Failure to comply may result in the death of the flap since it is living tissue.

 Microvascular Breast Reconstruction